cvmfs/doc-cvmfs/cpt-building-for-cvmfs.rst

     drwxr-xr-x 4 smosciat smosciat 4096 Aug 18 12:16 ../
     -rw-r--r-- 1 smosciat smosciat    0 Aug 18 12:25 baz

-This first example was useful to understand how work with overlayfs, however it creates a writable directory, with the same content of the CVMFS repository, but it is an different directory, ideally we would like the directory to be on `/cvmfs`.
+This first example was useful to understand how to work with overlayfs, however, it creates a writable directory, with the same content of the CVMFS repository, but it is a different directory.
+Ideally, we would like the directory to be on `/cvmfs`.

 The second example address just this other use case.

 A writable /cvmfs directory
 ***************************

-Building upon the first example, we can manually mount cvmfs in a directory which is not `/cvmfs` and then use overlayfs to mount the writable filesystem on /cvmfs.
+Building upon the first example, we can manually mount cvmfs in a directory which is not `/cvmfs`, and then use overlayfs to mount the writable filesystem on /cvmfs.

 The first step is making sure that the directory we want to mount `/cvmfs/unpacked.cern.ch` is available, hence it is not mounted by the cvmfs automounter.